 As one final example of the wealth of Aztec art which has survived the best destructive efforts of their conquerors, there is the life-sized eagle warrior from Tenochtitlan.
 The figure, seemingly about to take flight, is in terracotta and was made in four separate pieces.
 This Eagle Knight wears a helmet representing the bird of prey, has wings and even clawed feet.
 Remains of stucco suggest that the figure was once covered in real feathers for an even more life-like effect.
 Originally, it would have stood with a partner, either side of a doorway.

 Following the fall of the Aztec Empire the production of indigenous art went into decline.
-However, some Aztec designs lived on in the work of local artists employed by Augustinian friars to decorate their new churches during the 16th century CE.
-Manuscripts and feather paintings also continued to be produced, but it was not until the late 18th century CE that an interest in Precolumbian art and history would lead to a more systematic investigation of just what lay under the foundations of modern Mexican cities.
+However, some designs of the Aztec culture lived on in the work of local artists employed by Augustinian friars to decorate their new churches during the 16th century.
+Manuscripts and feather paintings also continued to be produced, but it was not until the late 18th century that an interest in Precolumbian art and history would lead to a more systematic investigation of just what lay under the foundations of modern Mexican cities.
 Slowly, an ever-growing number of Aztec artefacts have revealed, in case there had ever been any doubt, proof-positive evidence that the Aztecs were amongst the most ambitious, creative, and eclectic artists that Mesoamerica had ever produced.